jroesch/dda/resources/report.md

 inform and guide our research, experimentation and implementation.

 ## COMBINATORIAL_BLAS
-We are in the same space
-COMBINATORIAL_BLAS [^combblas]
-Ideas from CombBlas, and quad trees.

-The Combinatorial BLAS is an extensible distributed-memory parallel graph library offering a small but powerful set of linear algebra primitives specifically targeting graph analytics.
+We are in the same space Combinatorial BLAS [^combblas], which is a distributed-memory parallel graph library that is very much trying to solve the same sorts of problems we were tackling.
+It provides a set of linear algebra primitives that are specifically useful for targeting graph analytics.

 ## Repa

-We originally thought that
+Repa insipired our project greatly and we thought initally that we would use it as the core of our project.
 Repa, a Haskell library for parallel arrays, would be the core of our project but we have abandoned it after realizing that Repa's design is centered around dense arrays and would make be awkward to shoehorn sparse